 (3.1).
 Refresh Only Specific Pivot Tables With VBA

 If you have some specific pivot tables which you want to update then you can use below VBA code.

 Change the name of the pivot tables as per your workbook.

 And, if you want to update these custom pivot tables every time when you open a workbook, change the name of the macro to auto_open.

-Refreshing all the pivot tables at the same time can save your ton of time.
-You don’t need to go each pivot and then refresh it.
+Refreshing all the pivot tables at the same time can save you a ton of time so, you don’t need to go each pivot and refresh it.

-From all the methods which we have above, you can anyone which you think is a perfect for you.
-Or, you can use all of them according to the situation you have.
+From all the methods which we have above, you can anyone which you think is perfect for you.

 And with the VBA code, which I have shared above, you can also refresh selected pivot tables in one go.

 I hope you found this tip useful but now you need to tell me one thing.

 Do you know any other method for this?